rgmyr/dotfiles/README.md

 ### 🖥️ tmux (Terminal Multiplexer)

-Think of `tmux` as having multiple terminal-based desktop configurations for different projects or tasks.
+Think of `tmux` as having different nested groups of shell sessions for different projects or tasks.

+The `tmux server` is a local process that manages:

+- multiple ongoing terminal sessions (like an instance of a terminal emulator)
-The `tmux server` is a local process that can manage multiple ongoing terminal sessions, each with multiple windows (tab-like), each having one or more panes arranged in an arbitrary grid.
+- each with multiple windows (like tabs within a session)
+- each having one or more panes arranged in an arbitrary grid

-Sessions and windows can be peristently named, and the panes can be quickly split and resized.
+- sessions and windows can be named
+- panes can be quickly split and resized

 #### Session Management
 ```bash